Seen and heard: Arizona salutes vets with 'Dress Whites'; Cats say farewell to Rose Bowl with upset win

 3: UA receiver Tetairoa McMillan has caught touchdown passes in all three of the Wildcats' games played in California this year.
 The SoCal native hauled in touchdown passes in Arizona's win at San Diego State, the team's loss at Cal, and Saturday's game against UCLA.

-3: Arizona has three former Bruins as a part of its program.
-Defensive coordinator Johnny Nansen was an assistant under UCLA head coach Chip Kelly, while transfers in safety D.J.
+5: Arizona has five former Bruins as a part of its program.
+Fisch was the offensive coordinator and interim head coach for the Bruins in 2017.
+Defensive coordinator Johnny Nansen and outside linebackers coach Jason Kaufusi were assistants under UCLA head coach Chip Kelly, while transfers in safety D.J.
 Warnell and defensive tackle Tia Savea played for the Bruins last year.
 Savea, who played on Saturday for the first time since suffering a leg injury against Colorado last month, blocked a 45-yard field goal attempt by the Bruins in the third quarter.
 It’s the first blocked field goal by the UA since DaVonte’ Neal in 2015.
+Fisch is 7-0 at the Rose Bowl going back to 2017.

 12: Saturday marked Arizona's first win over UCLA in Pasadena since 2010.